cs3157-borowski/recitations/recitation_1/git.md

 **Check for understanding:** After you commit but do not make changes to your file, is it possible to have unstaged and uncommitted changes in your working directory?

-## Local to Remote Repository
-There are a lot of layers of comparison that Git is responible for managing.
+### Review: Git Commands for Adding and Committing Changes

+1. `~$ git status` compares the last committed version of your repo and the working directory and indicates what stage each file is in
+2. `~$ git diff` Git will show you the exact differences between HEAD reference and working directory
+3. `~$ git add <filename(s)>` will stage files that have been modified, preparing them to be committed
+4. `~$ git commit -m "<short-message>` commits the tracked, modified, and staged files, updates HEAD reference, makes changes the most revent revision of git repo
+5. `~$ git log` will show your commit history
+6. `~4 git push origin <branch-name>` pushes your local branch to your remote repo as well as all the commits you made on that branc

+# Reconciling Differences
+Sounds dramatic, but really, Git is tracking alot of differences between versions of your code.
 Let's take a look:
 1. Differences between files in your **working directory** the **staging area** and the last commit, **HEAD**
 2. Differences between branches in the your **local repository**
 2. Finally, differences between your **local** and **remote repository**

-Let's begin to reconcile these differences step by step.
+Let's begin to ***reconcile*** these differences step by step.
 Starting with #2 (since we went over #1 above).
 If you were following closely (which we really hope you are) this process is quite simple though you to resolve a lot of these differences.

+## Local Branch to Local Branch

+Creating two local branches can be benefitial for various reasons, say you want to preserve two seperate branches that develop different parts of an assignment.
+That is one example, but whatever it may be, you might also want to **merge** two local branches.

+1. Use `~$ git checkout <branch-name` to move to the branch you want (could be either of the two you want to merge)
+2. Use `~$ git merge <branch-name>` to merge the two local branches.
+3. You will then use `~$ git commit` to commit this merge, to which you can `~$git push` to push local branch to remote repo

+## Local Branch to Remote Branch

+When working in a pair, you and/or your partner will be making updates to your master branch.
+Once you cloned your remote repo, it only clones it in the moment you ran `~$ git clone` and does not update if your partner is updating any branch in your remote repo, including master.

+1. Using `~$ git fetch` takes care of that discepancy between local and remote repo's, running this command will download the state of the remote repository and **put it into a branch named <remote>:<branch_name>**.
+This results in two branches: **local master branch** and **one with the most recent committed and pushed changes from GitHub**

+2. If you want changes rom GitHub to apply to your local branch, `~$ git merge <branch-name>` will merge changes from specified branch and the branch you are on.

+You might be thinking, this sounds familiar.
+Good, it should! `~$ git pull` combines `~$ git fetch` and `~$ git merge`, but don't always default to pull. **There are times where you might want to seperate these steps.**

+## Local Branch to Remote Repo

 1. Since your branch is created from your local repository, you will need to 'upload' your branch to your remote repository.
 Run `git push origin <insert-branch-name>`
 2. Now, go back to your remote repository (github.com) and refresh the page, you should see in a yellow-box 'Compare & pull request'.

-What is a pull request?
+Now, what is a pull request?

 ## Pull Requests
 Pull requests are great for those of you that are working in pairs but even for those of you that are working alone they can be incredibly helpful.
 Pull requests erssentially allow you to propoes the changes that you made on your own branch to be merged with another, probably, master branch.